F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module2/lab2.rst

    git commit -m "enabled login password encryption"

-- go back to jenkins and open the 'f5-rs-app2-dev ' folder. choose the 'waf policy' tab , jenkins is set up to monitor the application repo. when a 'commit' is identified jenkins will start an automatic pipeline to deploy the service. it takes up to a minute for jenkins to start the pipeline.
+- go back to jenkins and open the 'f5-rs-app2-dev ' folder. choose the 'Service deployment pipeline' tab , jenkins is set up to monitor the application repo. when a 'commit' is identified jenkins will start an automatic pipeline to deploy the service. it takes up to a minute for jenkins to start the pipeline.

 - jenkins takes the parametes from the git repo and uses them to deploy/update the service.